kflemming30/6505-Project/README.md

 ## Project Overview

-This study explores the relationship between subjective Airbnb reviews and objective neighborhood metrics in specific US cities.
-The analysis involves crime statistics, demographics, socioeconomic indicators, environmental quality, aligning them with sentiments expressed in Airbnb reviews.
+This study aims to investigate the correlation between subjective Airbnb reviews and objective neighborhood metrics in select US cities.
+It involves analyzing crime statistics, demographics, socioeconomic indicators, and environmental quality to understand how they relate to sentiments expressed in Airbnb reviews.

 ---
 ### Objectives